-As all our maintainance tools have their own release cycles, this alone shouldn’t be such a problem.
+As all our maintenance tools have their own release cycles, this alone shouldn’t be such a problem.
 The real problem is that you can’t deploy a new container version without interrupting the services running inside the container.

 This highly-dependent relationship between containers and the services they host leaves us with three possible deployment scenarios: